MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 ### Make a copy of the default role

-1. Sign into the environment that has the asset records you want to protect, select the **Settings** button, and then select **Advanced Settings**.
+1. Sign into the environment that has the asset records that you want to protect, select the **Settings** button, and then select **Advanced Settings**.

     ![XXX.](media/restricted-mode-assets-advanced-settings.jpg "XXX")